hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter4.md

 The process of keeping the materialized view up-to-date is called `materialized view maintenance` (or often, just `view maintenance`).

-In general, an SQL view is said to be `updatable` (this is, inserts, updates or deletes can be applied on the view) if the following conditions are all satisfied by the query defining the view:
+In general, an SQL view is said to be `updatable` (that is, inserts, updates, or deletes can be applied on the view) if the following conditions are all satisfied by the query defining the view:

 - The `from` clause has only one database relation.
 - The `select` clause contains only attribute names of the relation and does not have any expressions, aggregates, or `distinct` specifications.